-Current provisions of law are preventing certain PERS Law Enforcement (PERS-LE) members from retiring, even though they have sufficient credit to do so.
+Current provisions of law are preventing certain PERS Law Enforcement (PERS-LE) members with a majority of service credit in OP&F from retiring, even though they have sufficient credit to do so.

-For most of ORSC's history, OP&F has not permitted credit to be transferred from PERS to OP&F unless the member was actively serving as a police or fire fighter.
-Historically, this made sense, as PERS did not have a law enforcement division until 1975, and it did not make sense to provide an enhanced law enforcement benefit to a member who was not a law enforcement officer or fire fighter.
-However, since 1975, this restriction on credit transfers has continued even for PERS law enforcement.
+For most of ORSC's history, OP&F has not permitted credit to be transferred from PERS to OP&F unless the member was actively serving as a police officer or firefighter.
+Historically, this made sense, as PERS did not have a law enforcement division until 1975, and it did not make sense to provide an enhanced law enforcement benefit to a member who was not a law enforcement officer or firefighter.
+However, since 1975, this OP&F restriction on credit transfers has continued even for PERS law enforcement, which is inconsistent with the 1978 Principles Governing Pensions regarding mobility of service credit.

-As part of a broader movement to orderly transfer credit between the retirement systems, S.B.
+As part of a broader movement to orderly transfer credit between the retirement systems and consistent with those 1978 principles, S.B.
 42 of the 130th GA modified the transfer of credit between PERS, STRS, and SERS.
 One provision included a requirement that a member receive a benefit from the system in which they have the majority of credit.
-The bill also provided, for PERS but not STRS or SERS, that the "majority of credit provision" applied to credit transfers from OP&F and HPRS.
-Because service (including PERS-LE service) may not be transferred to OP&F or HPRS unless the member is in the active service of that system, certain members with split service between PERS and a uniform system are caught in a position where they are unable to retire, even though they have sufficient credit to do so.
+Because service (including PERS-LE service) may not be transferred to OP&F unless the member is in the active service of that system, certain members with split uniform service are caught in a position where they are unable to retire, even though they have sufficient credit to do so.

-In its recommendation in H.B.
-520 of the 131st GA, the ORSC recommended that the active service requirement be removed from OP&F for PERS law enforcement members (but not non-law members) to allow the normal transfer of service credit.
-This recommendation was not part of the enacted version of H.B.
-520, meaning that there will continue to be members with split service who are unable to retire, even though they have sufficient credit to do so.
-The ORSC reaffirmed this position in its analysis of H.B.
-94 of the 135th General Assembly.
+In its recommendation on H.B.
+520 of the 131st GA, and later reaffirmed in its recommendation on H.B.
+94 of the 135th GA, the ORSC recommended that the active service requirement be removed from OP&F for PERS law enforcement members (but not non-law members) to allow the normal transfer of service credit.
+These recommendations have not become law, meaning that there continues to be members with split service who are unable to retire, even though they have sufficient credit to do so.